 Hard Skills Test

 Hard skills assessed are specific, teachable, and measurable abilities such as programming in a particular language, operating machinery, or proficiency in foreign languages.
-These are often quantifiable and can be evaluated through standardized testing methods.
+These are often quantifiable and can be evaluated through standardised testing methods.

 Example: A coding test for software developers.

 A tech company may require candidates to complete a specific coding task using a language like JavaScript.
-This test assesses their practical coding skills and problem-solving abilities in a real-world scenario, such as debugging a piece of software or building a small application.
+This JavaScript skill test assesses their practical coding skills and problem-solving abilities in a real-world scenario, such as debugging a piece of software or building a small application.

 Soft Skills Test

 Soft skills, on the other hand, are more subjective and can include abilities like communication, leadership, problem-solving, and teamwork.
 These are typically harder to quantify but are crucial for success in most job roles.
-Assessments for soft skills may involve situational judgment tests or behavioral questions.
+Assessments for soft skills may involve situational judgment tests or behavioural questions.

 Example: Team collaboration assessment.